bernardoantunes/bernardoantunes.github.com/_posts/2012-07-09-Optimizing-Images-in-Microsoft-Word-2010.md

 We create a new document and paste the same image, returning to the 356KB file.

+[E1]: /img/posts/optimizing-images-in-microsoft-word-2010/new-document-and-paste-the-same-image.png
+[E2]: /img/posts/optimizing-images-in-microsoft-word-2010/new-document-and-paste-the-same-image-thumb.png "New document and paste the same image"
 [![New document and paste the same image][E2]][E1]
-  [E1]: /img/posts/optimizing-images-in-microsoft-word-2010/new-document-and-paste-the-same-image.png
-  [E2]: /img/posts/optimizing-images-in-microsoft-word-2010/new-document-and-paste-the-same-image-thumb.png (New document and paste the same image)

 Now, we want to explain the different areas in the interface, so we copy paste the original image two times and crop to the following zones:

 Area 1 – The Ribbon

+[F1]: /img/posts/optimizing-images-in-microsoft-word-2010/area-1-the-ribbon.png
+[F2]: /img/posts/optimizing-images-in-microsoft-word-2010/area-1-the-ribbon-thumb.png "Area 1 – The Ribbon"
 [![Area 1 - The Ribbon][F2]][F1]
-  [F1]: /img/posts/optimizing-images-in-microsoft-word-2010/area-1-the-ribbon.png
-  [F2]: /img/posts/optimizing-images-in-microsoft-word-2010/area-1-the-ribbon-thumb.png (Area 1 – The Ribbon)

 Area 2 - Post Properties Window

+[G1]: /img/posts/optimizing-images-in-microsoft-word-2010/area-2-post-properties-window.png
+[G2]: /img/posts/optimizing-images-in-microsoft-word-2010/area-2-post-properties-window-thumb.png "Area 2 - Post Properties Window"
 [![Area 2 - Post Properties Window][G2]][G1]
-  [G1]: /img/posts/optimizing-images-in-microsoft-word-2010/area-2-post-properties-window.png
-  [G2]: /img/posts/optimizing-images-in-microsoft-word-2010/area-2-post-properties-window-thumb.png (Area 2 - Post Properties Window)

 And we get with a document looking like this:

+[H1]: /img/posts/optimizing-images-in-microsoft-word-2010/we-get-with-a-document-looking-like-this.png
+[H2]: /img/posts/optimizing-images-in-microsoft-word-2010/we-get-with-a-document-looking-like-this-thumb.png "We get with a document looking like this"
 [![We get with a document looking like this][H2]][H1]
-  [H1]: /img/posts/optimizing-images-in-microsoft-word-2010/we-get-with-a-document-looking-like-this.png
-  [H2]: /img/posts/optimizing-images-in-microsoft-word-2010/we-get-with-a-document-looking-like-this-thumb.png (We get with a document looking like this)

 After saving the document has a file size of 357KB, we have now 2 more images being displayed in the document and the increase in the file size was 1KB.

 And the best thing is that we still have the option to adjust any of the cropping setting of the images.
 As we see below.

+[I1]: /img/posts/optimizing-images-in-microsoft-word-2010/we-still-have-the-option-to-adjust.png
+[I2]: /img/posts/optimizing-images-in-microsoft-word-2010/we-still-have-the-option-to-adjust-thumb.png "We still have the option to adjust"
 [![We still have the option to adjust][I2]][I1]
-  [I1]: /img/posts/optimizing-images-in-microsoft-word-2010/we-still-have-the-option-to-adjust.png
-  [I2]: /img/posts/optimizing-images-in-microsoft-word-2010/we-still-have-the-option-to-adjust-thumb.png (We still have the option to adjust)

 Now we are ready to see why we should not always select the option “Delete cropped areas of pictures”.

 We will now again select the Picture Tools –> Format and select the Compress Pictures in the Adjust Group.

+[J1]: /img/posts/optimizing-images-in-microsoft-word-2010/unselect-the-the-option-apply-only-to-this-picture.png
+[J2]: /img/posts/optimizing-images-in-microsoft-word-2010/unselect-the-the-option-apply-only-to-this-picture-thumb.png "Unselect the the option "Apply only to this picture""
 [![Unselect the the option \"Apply only to this picture\"][J2]][J1]
-  [J1]: /img/posts/optimizing-images-in-microsoft-word-2010/unselect-the-the-option-apply-only-to-this-picture.png
-  [J2]: /img/posts/optimizing-images-in-microsoft-word-2010/unselect-the-the-option-apply-only-to-this-picture-thumb.png (Unselect the the option \"Apply only to this picture\")

 But this time we will unselect the the option “Apply only to this picture”, this way the command will be applied to all the images in the document, make sure that the option “Delete cropped areas of pictures” is selected.